ebi-uniprot/uniprot-manual/help/explore_uniprotkb_entry.md

 Example: [P49841](https://www.uniprot.org/uniprotkb/P49841/feature-viewer).

 ## Genomic coordinates
 The [genomic coordinates](https://www.uniprot.org/help/genomic_coordinates) tab displays genomic coordinate information for the corresponding nucleotide sequences for that protein entry, which are mainly created from translations of coding sequences (CDS).
-Exon coordinates are shown for both the canonical and isoforms sequences.
+Exon coordinates are shown for both the canonical and isoform sequences.
 Example: [P49841](https://www.uniprot.org/uniprotkb/P49841/genomic-coordinates).

 If this tab is disabled, it means no genomic coordinate mapping is available for this entry.

 ## Publications
-The [publications](https://www.uniprot.org/help/publications_section) tab shows the publications associated with that protein entry, and includes publications that are [fully curated](https://www.uniprot.org/help/biocuration) in UniProtKB/Swiss-Prot, publications that are [computationally mapped](https://www.uniprot.org/help/publications_section#additional-bibliography) to the UniProtKB entry from other resources, and [community-submitted](https://www.uniprot.org/help/publications_section#community-submitted-bibliography) publications.
+The [publications](https://www.uniprot.org/help/publications_section) tab shows the publications associated with that protein entry, and includes publications that are [fully curated](https://www.uniprot.org/help/biocuration) in UniProtKB/Swiss-Prot, or imported from the sequence source database in UniProtKB/TrEMBL, publications that are [computationally mapped](https://www.uniprot.org/help/publications_section#additional-bibliography) to the UniProtKB entry from other resources, and [community-submitted](https://www.uniprot.org/help/publications_section#community-submitted-bibliography) publications.
 Example: [P49841](https://www.uniprot.org/uniprotkb/P49841/publications).

 ## External links
 The external links tab collates a list of links to external resources that provide data about the protein entry, categorized by the type of biological data that the database provides.
 Example: [P49841](https://www.uniprot.org/uniprotkb/P49841/external-links)